progrium/DrEval/README.md

 Using DrEval
 ------------
-You can start DrEval with `dreval`, which will start a web server running on port 8123.
+You can start DrEval with `dreval -p 8123` or with twistd `twistd -n dreval -p 8123`, both of which will launch a web server running on port 8123.
 Simply POST to it with these parameters:

 - **script** Required.
 JavaScript code that returns some output
 - **input** Optional.
 Data that will be available for the script to access via variable `input`